 We are also developing Quantum Enrichment technology to produce enriched Ytterbium-176, Nickel-64, Lithium 6, Lithium 7 and Uranium-235 ("U-235").
-Quantum enrichment is an advanced isotope enrichment technique that is currently in development that uses lasers.
-We believe that the U-235 we may produce using quantum enrichment technology may be commercialized as a nuclear fuel component for use in the new generation of high-assay low-enriched uranium (HALEU)-fueled small modular reactors that are now under development for commercial and government uses.
+Quantum enrichment is an advanced isotope enrichment technology may be commercialized as a nuclear fuel component for use in the new generation of high-assay low-enriched uranium (HALEU)-fueled small modular reactors that are now under development for commercial and government uses.

 The aerodynamic separation technique has its origins in the South African uranium enrichment program in the 1980s, and the ASP technology has been developed during the last 18 years by the scientists at Klydon.
 In Klydon's testing, the ASP technology has demonstrated efficacy and commercial scalability in enriching oxygen-18 and silicon-28.
 ASP Isotopes Inc. was incorporated in Delaware in September 2021 to acquire assets and license intellectual property rights related to the production of Mo-100 using the ASP technology.
-In January 2022, we also licensed intellectual property rights related to the production of all isotopes using the ASP technology.
+In January 2022, we also licensed intellectual property rights related to the production of U-235 using the ASP technology.
+In July 2022, we licensed intellectual property rights related to the production of all isotopes using the ASP technology.
 In April 2023, we acquired certain intellectual property assets of Klydon.